-2. Actions > Build Stats Model will open the Stats Model editor
+Access Actions > Build Stats Model to open the Stats Model Editor

-- Name - default is 'Statistical Model' appended to your Dataset Name - Name may be modified.
+- Name: Default is 'Statistical Model' appended to your Dataset Name

-- Upper and Lower Control Limits provide calculations used in I-MR statistics.
-Provide the multiplier used to generate upper and lower control boundaries.
+- Calculate UCL and LCL based on .. standard deviations: Upper (UCL) and Lower Control Limits (LCL) provide calculations used in I-MR statistics.
+Provide the multiplier used to generate upper and lower control boundaries

-- The generated Stats Model returns only records that fall outside of a specified number of standard deviations.
-Lower numbers will include more results, higher numbers fewer records but significantly anomalous results.
-Set your Volatility limit to control the number of records returned in your stats model.
+- Only include rows where volatility is greater than .. standard deviations: Set your Volatility limit to control the number of records returned in your Stats Model.
+The generated Stats Model returns only records that fall outside of a specified number of standard deviations.
+Lower numbers will include more significantly anomalous results

-- Dimension value is defaulted but can be changed or added to by clicking on [+ Dimension]
+- Dimensions: Dimension Value is defaulted, but can be changed or added to by clicking [+Dimension]

-- Measure values is also defaulted but can be changed or added to by clicking on [+ Field]
+- Measure: Measure values is also defaulted but can be changed or added to by clicking [+Field]

-- Dimensions - We have selected 3 filters.
-We have also selected Include Totals for each dimension to generate stats for every unique combination of filter values against all other filter values including aggregated totals.
-In this example, a Total value will be calculated for All Countries, All Channels, All Product-subcategories, as well as all channels and products for each country, all countries and products for each channel, etc.
+- Dimensions: There are 3 filters selected.
+The Include Totals for each Dimension checkbox is also selected to generate stats for every unique combination of filter values against all other filter values including aggregated totals.
+In this example, a Total Value will be calculated for All Countries, All Channels, All Product-subcategories, as well as all channels and products for each country, all countries and products for each channel, etc

-- You can add any number of computed fields via [+ Derived Field]
+[+Derived Field] to add add any number of computed fields

-- Check to Include a generated column that concatenates all Measure Names greater than your specified volatility limit (in this example, all measures with values greater than 2 standard deviations from 30-day moving average)
+- Include column to show particular measure(s) where the anomaly occurs: Check to include a generated column that concatenates all Measure Names greater than your specified volatility limit (in this example, all measures with values greater than 2 standard deviations from 30-day moving average)

-- If you have checked #4, you may elect to alternately display one row for each separate measure with an anomaly instead of concatenating.
+- List one measure per row: Select to alternately display one row for each separate measure with an anomaly instead of concatenating

-- Save to create your Stat Dataset - note that this may take some time and that you can exit this page while this processing occurs
+NOTE: Stat Dataset creation process may take some time and you can exit this page while processing is still going

-6. Review Results of this Model will quickly highlight those elements with Anomalies
+Review Results of this Model will quickly highlight those elements with Anomalies:

 - For email Marketing in Australia, Chardonnay has anomalies in all 3 Measures - Total Cost, Total Sales Amount, Total Gross Profit